alialagrami/challange_tendara/README.md

 ```
 poetry install
 ```
+Install any libraries that you think are relevant and would help you solve the problem.

 ### Problem: Matching Notices
 You can find the description of the problem in [`Problem Statement.md`](Problem%20Statement.md).

 #### Using Third-Party LLM Providers
-Feel free to use the OpenAI API or any other LLM provider.
+You can use the OpenAI API or any other LLM provider.
 We’ll provide you with a temporary API key to cover any costs.

 ### Submission
 For submission, please send us a zip file containing your code.